Citrix Virtual Apps and Desktops

 You can manage your Citrix Virtual Apps and Desktops deployment using two management consoles: Web Studio (web-based) and Citrix Studio (Windows-based).
 This article covers only Web Studio.
 For information about Citrix Studio, see the equivalent article in Citrix Virtual Apps and Desktops 7 2212 or earlier.

-If you want to use public cloud host connections to your deployment, you need Hybrid Rights License to complete your fresh installation or upgrade to the current release.
+If you want to use public cloud host connections for your deployment, you need Hybrid Rights License to complete your fresh installation or upgrade to the current release.

 When the installer detects one or more of the unsupported technologies or host connections without Hybrid Rights License, the upgrade pauses or stops.
 An explanatory message appears.
 The installer logs contain details.
 For more information, see Upgrade a deployment.